-ITSF 2013 was held in Lisbon, Portugal and the theme of the conference was “Time for Phase”.
-This year ITSF moves to Budapest Nov 4-6th and we are poised to roll-out “Phase-Ready” networks to deliver new fast mobile services over the next 24 months.
-Appropriately, the conference theme is “Time for the Future”.
-This will bring new challenges related to applications such as CoMP, eICIC and TDD; new time delivery technologies such as GNSS alternatives; new technologies for resilient timing and threat mitigation and new standards and measurement metrics.
-If you want to know the stories behind these challenges and acronyms, you had better attend.
+ITSF 2014 was held in Budapest, Hungary Nov 4-6th and the conference theme was “Time for the Future”; and the new challenges related to applications such as CoMP, eICIC and TDD; new time delivery technologies such as GNSS alternatives; new technologies for resilient timing and threat mitigation and new standards and measurement metrics.

-There will be a pre-conference evening drinks reception and then on Day 1 ITSF will begin with a tutorial session “Time to Learn”.
-This is ideal for new attendees and regulars alike and will be delivered by invited subject matter expert speakers.
-The conference proper will open with the conference theme session “Time for the Future” examining future time, timing/frequency and phase requirements and delivery technologies.
-A panel session will wrap up the first day with panel members drawn from Day 1 Speakers.
-Day 1 will conclude in the evening with the annual sponsored “Icebreaker” event.
+There was a pre-conference welcome drinks reception sponsored by Semtech and Day 1 ITSF began with a tutorial session “Time to Learn”.
+This was ideal for new attendees and regulars alike and was delivered by invited subject matter expert speakers.
+The conference proper opened with the conference theme session “Time for the Future” examining future time, timing/frequency and phase requirements and delivery technologies.
+A panel session wrapped up the first day with panel members drawn from Day 1 Speakers.
+Day 1 concluded in the evening with the annual “Icebreaker” event sponsored by Oscilloquartz which was an evening sightseeing by boat on the Danube.

-Day 3 will begin with a review of vulnerabilities in sources, distribution and transport “Time Under Threat”.
-This perhaps will be one of the key sessions of the conference as we explore vulnerabilities, mitigation techniques and political pressure to adopt new time delivery techniques.
-ITSF 2014 will conclude with “Time in Distribution” examining performance monitoring, measurement issues and techniques.
+Day 3 began with a review of vulnerabilities in sources, distribution and transport “Time under Threat”.
+This was one of the key sessions of the conference and we explored vulnerabilities, mitigation techniques and political pressure to adopt new time delivery techniques.
+ITSF 2014 concluded with “Time in Distribution” examining performance monitoring, measurement issues and techniques.

 Prof. Charles Curry, BEng, CEng, FIET